bisdn/un-orchestrator/orchestrator/README_RESTAPI.md

 REST interface (which features an embedded HTTP server).
 Some examples are available in the 'config' folder.

-**WARNING: these commands are not valid only if you use the NF-FG library defined in the Unify project.**
+**WARNING: these commands are not valid if you use the NF-FG library defined in the Unify project.**

 ### Main REST commands accepted by the un-orchestrator